-A desire for more energy is one of the most common complaints to doctors.
-However, the medical profession has very little to offer when it comes to rebuilding the energy production system of the body.
+A wish for more energy is one of the most common complaints to doctors.
+Yet, the medical community has very little to offer when it comes to rebuilding the energy production system of the body.

 REST AND SLEEP